CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Installing-on-Origin.md

+# Installing on Origin

 > Verified: June 2023 - TM:PE 11.8.0.0

 The version of Cities: Skylines on [EA Origin](https://www.origin.com/gbr/en-us/store/cities-skylines/cities-skylines) doesn't have Steam Workshop, so you'll need to manually download and install the mod.

 ## 1. Update game